ForAllSecure/mayhem-examples/README.md

 2. **Configuration-as-Code:**  When you create a Docker image, you write a `Dockerfile`, which gives the exact commands to build the image.
 The `Dockerfile` can be edited and revision controlled like any other text file.
 3. **Efficiency:** Docker uses a layered file system, which means if two applications share the same files, you only need one copy.

-## How Mayhem Uses Docker
+## Fuzzing Docker Targets with Mayhem

-Consider the problem of analyzing the Apache web server.
-When you start Apache, it writes a PID file.
-Writing that file is a *side effect*.
-We want runs to be reproducible, so Mayhem has to undo side effects on each run.

-Therefore, Mayhem will automatically pull and run an application within a Docker image, and each time Mayhem runs the application, it:

-1. Starts up a fresh copy of the image.
-2. Runs the program specified in the `Mayhemfile`
-3. Stops the image, deleting any side-effects.

-Mayhem can launch a Docker image up to thousands of times per second.
-Each time the image is launched, a new process is created.
-Each time the process finishes, Mayhem (using Docker) cleans up any side-effects making sure the next run is fresh.

-The images themselves are stored on a Docker registry.
-The largest registry is [hub.docker.com](https://hub.docker.com), which has tens of thousands of preconfigured applications.
-As part of your Mayhem install, there is also a *private* Docker registry.
-The private registry can be used to include your internal images, all within your own network or cloud.
+Given a Docker image, Mayhem will spin up and tear down Docker containers as needed to run the specified application in the containerized environment.

-Mayhem can run Docker images stored on either your private registry or Docker Hub.
-If you are storing your images on your private registry, you will need to specify that in the Mayhemfile.
+Mayhem can run Docker images stored on either the included private Docker registry (as a part of your Mayhem deployment) or through [Docker Hub](https://hub.docker.com), which hosts tens of thousands of public Docker images.
+If you are storing your images on your private registry, you will need to specify this in the Mayhemfile.

 ## How to Get Started